When your fixed rate mortgage deal ends, your mortgage will revert to your lender’s standard variable rate (SVR) of interest.

 Bear in mind that your fixed rate period may include early repayment charges, which may apply beyond the length of your deal.

-These charges can run in to thousands of pounds sometimes, so you may be better off staying on the SVR for a short time rather than remortgaging immediately.
+These charges can sometimes run into thousands of pounds sometimes, so you may be better off staying on the SVR for a short time rather than remortgaging immediately.

 For more details, take a look at our guide to remortgaging.